25 (Adele album)

 25 received positive reviews from music critics, who commended its production and Adele's vocal performance.
-25 debuted at number one in 32 countries and breaking first-week sales records in multiple countries, including the UK and US.
+25 debuted at number one in 32 countries and broke first-week sales records in multiple countries, including the UK and US.
 In the US, 3.48 million equivalent album units in its first week of sales, with 3.38 million copies in its first week of sales, marked the largest single-week sales for an album since Luminate Data began tracking point-of-sale music purchases in 1991 at the time, and 25 sold more than one million copies in both its second and fifth weeks.
 In the UK, 800,307 copies were sold in its first week of sales.
+According to Guinness World Records, 25 set a first-week record with 5.7 million sales worldwide.
 25 was the world's best-selling album of the year for 2015, with 17.4 million copies sold within the year, and has gone on to sell over 22 million copies worldwide, making it the fourth-best selling album of the 21st century, the second-best selling album of the 2010s (behind her own 21), and one of the best-selling albums of all-time.
 Following 21, it was certified Diamond by the RIAA, making Adele the only artist of the 2010s to achieve this certification with two albums.
 25 stands as the third best-selling album of the 21st century in the UK.
 It is among the best-selling albums in UK music history.

-Journalists credited 25 with renewing interest in physical formats over downloads or streaming, amidst dwindling physical sales in music industry.
+Journalists credited 25 with renewing interest in physical formats over downloads or streaming, amidst dwindling physical sales in the music industry.
 The album won the 2016 Brit Award for British Album of the Year, and the 2017 Grammy Award for Album of the Year.
 To promote the album, Adele embarked on her third worldwide concert tour, Adele Live 2016.
 It started on 29 February 2016 and ended on 30 June 2017.
 The concert broke numerous attendance records across the globe and grossed $278.4 million.